jdminner/jdminner/README.md

 This experience has forced me to create my own labs and teaching material as well as branch out from the theortetical to the practical.
 The CompTIA certifications are a great primer for displaying an ability to focus and study, but they are only the first step in being a practitioner.

-I have been lucky enough to have wonderfully dedicated students and to have recieved only positive feedback.
+I have been lucky enough to have wonderfully dedicated students and to have recieved positive feedback.
 Below are a few of the Reviews I have recieved through
 Varsity Tutors:

 "Jeremiah breaks down material in a digestible and comprehensive way."